David Neale is a Gold and Silversmith who lives and works in Melbourne, Australia.

 I’m recounting this to illustrate that you might think you know gold, because, you know, you’ve seen it around... but you really don't know much until you get it from the earth and then make something out of it.

 There is growing interest in ethically-sourced gold- a worthy and interesting pursuit, not only for environmental responsibility, but also in establishing higher value for the material.
 Provenance of the material should be a very important factor in determining the value of an object.

 Your work is largely populated by botanical forms, creatures and recently, bread… what attracts you to these themes?

-I don't know what it's about, it's just instinct!
-It says something about what I love though, and what I belong to.
+This says something about what I love, and what I belong to.
 I really have made a lot of leaves... maybe this is a ‘paradise lost’ thing- wanting to return to a beautiful garden with the animals.
 We all want that.